Serhii Koretskyi: 2019–2022: Private entrepreneurship

-Since 2022: Director of PJSC Ukrnafta
+2022–2026: Director of PJSC Ukrnafta and CEO of Naftogaz

-On November 9, 2022, the General Shareholders' Meeting appointed Koretskyi as the Director of PJSC Ukrnafta and PJSC Ukrtatnafta.
+On 9 November 2022, the General Shareholders' Meeting appointed Koretskyi as the Director of PJSC Ukrnafta and PJSC Ukrtatnafta.

 In an interview with NV Business, Koretskyi elaborated on the shareholders' priorities: supporting the Ukrainian Armed Forces, ensuring energy security, and fulfilling social responsibilities.
 In 2023, Ukrnafta increased oil and condensate production by 3%, reaching 1.4 million tons, and gas production by 6%, totaling 1.1 billion cubic meters.

-For the first time in the Company’s history, Ukrnafta prepared its financial plan according to the requirements of the Law of Ukraine "On the Management of State-Owned Assets".
-In 2023, Ukrnafta ranked first in Opendatabot's index of the best extractive enterprises, with a turnover of UAH 95.17 billion.
-The Company also reported a net profit of UAH23.6 billion, confirmed by an independent audit conducted by Grant Thornton.
+For the first time in the company's history, Ukrnafta prepared its financial plan according to the requirements of the Law of Ukraine "On the Management of State-Owned Assets".
+In 2023, Ukrnafta ranked first in Opendatabot's index of the best extractive enterprises, with a turnover of 95.17 billion Ukrainian hryvnia (UAH).
+The company also reported a net profit of 23.6 billion UAH, confirmed by an independent audit conducted by Grant Thornton.

-In 2023, Ukrnafta fully repaid its tax debt of UAH6.9 billion.
+In 2023, Ukrnafta fully repaid its tax debt of 6.9 billion UAH.

 Under Koretskyi's leadership, the company optimisіed costs, modernisіed production, and launched an investment program to increase oil and gas recovery.

 Ukrnafta also expanded its partnerships with international companies to replace obsolete Soviet, Russian, and Belarusian equipment.
 The сompany started cooperation with the American Petroleum Institute (API) for standardisation and certification.
 Moreover, Ukrnafta upgraded its equipment with modern technology, such as electric submersible pumps from Oil Dynamics and Baker Hughes and purchased specialised buses and telescopic loaders.

 In 2023, Ukrnafta had significant growth in its non-fuel segment, with a 53% increase in non-fuel transactions, reaching 4.6 million, and a 74% increase in revenues.

 Koretskyi prioritized social responsibility, with Ukrnafta providing 1.25 billion UAH in charitable donations in 2023.
 The company also contributed 100 million UAH toward purchasing 50 armored personnel carriers (APCs) for the "Steel Border" unit and funded several batches of pickups for the Armed Forces of Ukraine.

-In early 2024, Ukrnafta donated over UAH50 million to purchase 1,000 FPV drones and other military equipment.
+In early 2024, Ukrnafta donated over 50 million UAH to purchase 1,000 FPV drones and other military equipment.
 The Ministry of Defence of Ukraine also confirmed in May 2023 that Ukrnafta was meeting all its fuel supply obligations to the military.

-Koretskyi is a consistent supporter of the Ukrainian Armed Forces.
-For instance, in 2024, on his birthday, he personally donated UAH1 million to the military.

-In October 2024, Duncan Nightingale, Chair of the Supervisory Board of PJSC Ukrnafta, praised the Company's new management team and the implementation of corporate governance principles compliant with OECD standards.
+In October 2024, Duncan Nightingale, Chair of the Supervisory Board of PJSC Ukrnafta, praised the company's new management team and the implementation of corporate governance principles compliant with OECD standards.

 In November 2024, Koretskyi summarised two years of state management at Ukrnafta and Ukrtatnafta.
-Under his leadership, the company reported approximately UAH 40 billion in profits, contributed nearly UAH 80 billion in taxes to the state budget, and distributed over UAH10 billion in dividends.
-Key milestones included the adoption of OECD standards, the establishment of an independent Supervisory Board, and advancements in production, such as the drilling of new wells and the first 3D seismic acquisition in a decade.
+Under his leadership, the company reported approximately 40 billion UAH in profits, contributed nearly UAH 80 billion in taxes to the state budget, and distributed over 10 billion UAH in dividends.
+Key milestones included the adoption of OECD standards, the establishment of an independent supervisory board, and advancements in production, such as the drilling of new wells and the first 3D seismic acquisition in a decade.